-Data Explorer 13 a web-based analysis and reporting tool that permits users to query the PIAAC database and produce presentation-quality tabular and graphical summaries of the data.
+Data Explorer Footnote 13 a web-based analysis and reporting tool that permits users to query the PIAAC database and produce presentation-quality tabular and graphical summaries of the data.
 This tool has been designed for a wide range of potential users, including those with little or no statistical background.
 Both private versions, for use by the OECD and participating countries, and public versions of the Data Explorer are provided.
 The Data Explorer includes all released international and national variables.

 Summary tables a comprehensive set of tables that contain weighted summary statistics for each participating country on each cognitive item and each variable in the background questionnaire.
-The public version of the summary tables is the “Data Compendia”.14 As described on the OECD web site: “The compendia are sets of tables that provide categorical percentages for both cognitive and background items.
+The public version of the summary tables is the “Data Compendia”.Footnote 14 As described on the OECD web site: “The compendia are sets of tables that provide categorical percentages for both cognitive and background items.
 The purpose of the compendia is to support users of the public use file (PUF) so that they can gain knowledge of the contents of the PUF and can use the compendia results to be sure that they are performing PUF analyses correctly.
 Note that due to the design of the cognitive assessment, comparisons of the cognitive item statistics provided in the compendia across countries for reporting purposes may not be appropriate.”

-Public use data 15 a web-based delivery system for data files and client-based data management and analysis tools that a wide range of users can operate on their own computer systems.
+Public use data Footnote 15 a web-based delivery system for data files and client-based data management and analysis tools that a wide range of users can operate on their own computer systems.
 To protect the confidentiality of individuals, any personally-identifiable information is excluded from the public use data products.
 In addition, the system complies with all national reporting regulations such as those that require that only suppressed or coarsened data be included.

-Electronic codebook 16 a client-based Windows application for use with either the international database or the public use data to supplement the variable selection and data analysis functions of the Data Explorer.
+Electronic codebook Footnote 16 a client-based Windows application for use with either the international database or the public use data to supplement the variable selection and data analysis functions of the Data Explorer.
 The program allows the end user to view the attributes of the variables in a data set of interest and select a subset of variables for use in analysis.
 Optional outputs of the program include an extract data file consisting of only the variables and cases of interest and syntax files for creating data files for a number of popular data analysis systems including, but not limited to, SPSS, SAS, STATA, and R. The application can also be bundled with a library of macros for each of those systems to perform appropriate analyses of the data within those systems.

-International Database (IDB) Analyzer 17 this application, developed by the IEA’s Data Processing and Research Center, facilitates the analysis of large-scale assessment data.
+International Database (IDB) Analyzer Footnote 17 this application, developed by the IEA’s Data Processing and Research Center, facilitates the analysis of large-scale assessment data.
 The tool allows users to conduct statistical analyses taking into account the complex sampling design structure of the PIAAC database, which cannot be handled correctly by SPSS alone.
 The IDB Analyser generates SPSS syntax that fully takes into account information from the participant’s sampling design in the computation of sampling variance.
 In addition, it handles plausible values.
 The software allows users to combine data from different countries for cross-country analysis and to select specific subsets of variables.

 In addition to these specific data products, additional materials that are made publically available include the technical report, assessment frameworks, and sample items.
 The technical report (OECD 2013) is written by members of the consortium responsible for developing and delivering the assessment and scaling and analyzing the results.
 This document provides readers with information about the assessment design, instrument design and development, translation, platform development, field operations, sampling and weighting, and data analysis and results.